The Shard Restaurants & Bars | Everything You Need To Know

-He didn’t just want to create a building, he wanted to create a vertical city: homes, offices, a hotel, shops, restaurants, and bars.
-And so, with the help of architect Renzo Piano and a little *ahem* gold dust, he did just that.
-All within a singular unicorn horn.
+Once upon a time a chap called Irvine Sellar tried his hand at smashing life… and so The Shard was born.
+He didn’t just want to create a building, he wanted to create a vertical city – homes, offices, a hotel, shops, restaurants, and bars – which, with the help of architect Renzo Piano (and a sh*t ton of money), he did, all within a singular unicorn horn.

 Starting from the bottom:

 BAR 31 | Shard Bar